microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     StartsWith = "starts with"
 }

-// Warning: (ae-missing-release-tag) "StringReplaceArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "StringsArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
+export interface StringsArgs extends InputColumnArgs, OutputColumnArgs {
+}

+// Warning: (ae-missing-release-tag) "StringsReplaceArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
-export interface StringReplaceArgs extends StringArgs {
+export interface StringsReplaceArgs extends StringsArgs {
     // (undocumented)
     flags?: string;
     // (undocumented)